harsha-simhadri/big-ann-benchmarks/dataset_preparation/caselaw_dataset.md

 ### Single Vector Files

 For those who wish to work with single-vector datasets instead of multi-vector datasets, we also release in a separate file the embeddings for documents which were embedded into a single vector (due to being short enough to fit within the embedding context token maximum).
+The multi-vectors are dropped from the file.
 Due to the Pareto-like distribution of the document lengths, this resulted in 7414023 base vectors and 89812 query vectors after withholding multi-vector documents.
+The documents can be mapped back to their vectors in the larger base set and/or underlying data using the unique "case_id" field, but the groundtruth is re-indexed from 0 to 7414022.

 The single-vector dataset and query set, along with ground truth for the entire dataset and 1M and 100K prefixes, can be downloaded using the `create_dataset` utility alongside other single-vector datasets in this benchmark: